matisojka/qqqa/README.md

 ## What is qqqa

-qqqa is a two-in-one small CLI tool written in Rust that brings LLM assistance to the command line without ceremony.
+qqqa is a two-in-one, stateless CLI tool that brings LLM assistance to the command line without ceremony.

 The two binaries are:

-- `qq` - ask a single question, e.g. "qq how can I recursively list all files in this directory"
+- `qq` - ask a single question, e.g. "qq how can I recursively list all files in this directory" (qq stands for "quick question")
-- `qa` - a single step agent that can optionally use tools to finish a task: read a file, write a file, or execute a command with confirmation.
+- `qa` - a single step agent that can optionally use tools to finish a task: read a file, write a file, or execute a command with confirmation (qa stands for "quick agent")

 By default the repo includes profiles for OpenAI and Groq.